mulesoft-labs/json-ld-schema/README.md

 The current code can apply basic JSON-LD Schema validations and generate the equivalent SHACL validations for the JSON-LD Schema.

-An initial test suite is also supported that checks the translation of JSON-LD Schemas into JSON-LD frames and SHACL constraints and checks that the validation of a particular JSON-LD Schema over a JSON-LD document matches the validation result of applying the SHACL shape.
+The initial test suite checks the translation of JSON-LD Schemas into JSON-LD frames and SHACL constraints and checks that the validation of a particular JSON-LD Schema over a JSON-LD document matches the validation result of applying the SHACL shape.

 Rules for mapping from JSON-LD Schema to JSON-LD frames and SHACL haven't been extracted from the code yet.